Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 So, a month or so later, I get promoted to assistant manager of a store that does over $1,000,000 in sales and I’m only 19.
 I’m ecstatic.

 6 days after my promotion, the phone rings.
-It’s Cory.
+It’s the DM.
 He says something that I’ll never forget.
 He says, “I’ve got store for you man.”

 He wants to make me a store manager.